shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

     - Open a pull request (PR) against the `main` branch of the original repository.
 Provide a clear description of your changes and reference the issue number you are fixing.
 Fill the self review checklist.

 11. **Address Review Comments**:
-      - If maintainers request changes to your code, make the necessary updates and push the changes to your branch.
+      - If maintainers suggests changes to your code, make the necessary updates and push the changes to your branch.
 The fix/changes should not be in a separate commit - rather the original commit must be modified force-pushed to the branch.
 If merge conflicts arise, use `git rebase` to resolve them.

 <!-- todo: add details about modifying pull requests following a review.-->